geoah/arduino-server/README.md

 "virtualWrite 1 1"
 "virtualRead 1"

-Clients with same username token will be grouped within one room/group.
-And can send messages to each other.

 Registered users are stored locally in TMP dir of your system in file "user.db".
 So after restart you don't have to register again.